What’s it all about?

 - There are a number of independent shops offering organic and homemade foods.
 The Village Deli is a particular favourite, and is always busy in the morning as locals pick up a coffee en route to the station.

-- Blackheath’s main shopping streets are Montpelier Vale and Old Dover Street, with a mix of high end chains and quaint independent boutiques.
+- Blackheath’s main shopping streets are Montpelier Vale and Tranquil Vale, with a mix of high end chains and quaint independent boutiques.
 One of outer London’s oldest bookshops, the Bookshop on the Heath specialises in rare books and collectibles.
 For your home design needs head to Farrow and Ball showroom or John Lewis of Hungerford.

 - Every Sunday the car park of Blackheath railway station is flooded with locals doing their weekly fruit and veg shop at the farmers’ market and the nearby Greenwich Market has up to 120 stalls selling everything from antiques and collectibles to clothes and crafts.